HeyPouya/AndroidAppUpdater/README.md

 parameters of UpdaterStoreList, as the order you see in above line:

-1. Store type
+1. Store type (e.g. GOOGLE_PLAY, CAFE_BAZAAR, ...)
 2. Store title that user sees
 3. Icon of store that user sees
 4. An url to show the user if the store is not installed in user's device
-5. Package name of your application
+5. Package name of the application on the store

-#### or you can omit adding some properties in Kotlin
+#### You can omit adding some properties in Kotlin

 ```kotlin
 list.add(UpdaterStoreList(Store.GOOGLE_PLAY, "Download From Google Play", packageName = BuildConfig.APPLICATION_ID))